Bailei/StarterKit/README.md

 * add the file .travis.yml
 * add the repo to your travis account.
 * push your repo to github, travis will automatically check the build

+##SETTING UP APPVEYOR CI: (for Windows)

+* add the file appveyor.yml
+* add the repo to your appveyor account.
+* push your repo to github, appveyor will automatically check the build